 - Maintain a Record of your PDUs: PMI randomly selects a small percentage of re-certification applications for auditing.
 If your application is selected for an audit, you need to produce evidence of all the PDUs that you reported.
 Therefore, you should maintain a folder of all PDU certificates or other documentation, which validates your claim.
 It is best to maintain this folder along the way.

-- Report your PDUs to PMI: PMI provides an Online application to report and track your PDUs.
+- Report your PDUs to PMI: PMI CCRS system is available to report and track your PDUs.
 Though PMI does not mandate the frequency of reporting the PDUs within a Certification Cycle, it is in your best interest to report them periodically to keep track of your progress and avoid forgetting to report them altogether.

 - Carry over excess PDUs to next Certification Cycle: Yes, you can carry over upto 20 PDUs earned in the last (third) year of your Certification Cycle over to the next cycle.
 For example, if you have earned 50 PDUs in the first 2 years of your Certification Cycle and you earn 30 PDUs in the third year, 20 of your 30 PDUs (earned in the third year) can be carried over to the next Certification Cycle.